-Around 06:00 we wake up and watch the sunrise over the summit of Mount Rinjani.
-After breakfast, we start our trek down to Senaru village.
-On our way down, we cross different kinds of landscapes.
-The most beautiful part was the tropical forest, where signs told stories about the trees, and a comfortable track was guiding us our way down.
+Around 06:00 we woke up and watched the sunrise over the summit of Mount Rinjani.
+After breakfast, we started our trek down to Senaru village.
+On our way down, we crossed different kinds of landscapes.
+The most beautiful part was the tropical forest, where signs told stories about the trees and a comfortable track was guiding us our way down.

-Around 12:00 we have lunch and 2 hours later, we arrive at the Senaru starting point!
+Around 12:00 we had lunch and 2 hours later, we arrived at the Senaru starting point!
 We made it back!

 - Bring some hiking boots.
 You really need good shoes while climbing Mount Rinjani, because the route involves steep and slippery parts.

 - Bring warm clothes with you for during the nights and for climbing the summit.
 I brought a thermos shirt, thermos shorts, zip-off pants, rain jacket, and gloves.
 I would also recommend bringing a hat and scarf with you.

 - Don’t forget your camera or Go Pro!